How to Deal With The Problems of an Understaffed Restaurant

 HR and employee scheduling software

-Even with a reduced number of employees, the manager of an understaffed restaurant will still want to computerize human resource management.
-The days of jotting down employee availability on a scratchpad or post-it note really need to be put behind you.
-There’s simply too much room for mistakes or errors that can irritate your employees and leave you over- or understaffed.
+Even with fewer employees, an understaffed restaurant’s manager will still want to computerize human resource management.
+The days of jotting down employee availability on a scratchpad or post-it note need to be put behind you.
+There’s simply too much room for mistakes or errors that can irritate your employees and leave you over-or understaffed.
+Computerizing everything will increase overall efficiency and help prevent inadequate staffing.

-Good HR and scheduling software can centralize all of your employee data and make it easy to manage your staff from your computer, phone or tablet.
+Good HR and scheduling software can centralize your employee data and make it easy to manage your staff from your computer, phone or tablet.
 It can also streamline time-off requests and hours worked.
+Restaurant operators who take care of their employees by paying them on time and giving them requested time off are more likely to successfully retain employees and minimize employee turnover.
+This, in turn, helps with current staffing challenges and prevents new issues in the future.

 Marketing and advertising

-If you’ve implemented new technology, like what was mentioned above, then you will have started to capture an enormous amount of useful data about your customers: who they are, what they eat, when they eat, how much they spend, etc.
+Suppose you’ve implemented new technology, like what was mentioned above.
+In that case, you will have started to capture an enormous amount of useful data about your customers: who they are, what they eat, when they eat, how much they spend, etc.

-You want your customers coming back and coming back often.
-Analyzing the data you’re collecting on them can be a boon for marketing and advertising and enable you to craft marketing content that will entice them back.
+You want your customers to return often.
+Analyzing the data you collect on them can be a boon for marketing and advertising, enabling you to craft marketing content that will entice them back.

-Not sure where to start with this?
-Our suite of restaurant software applications can make the analysis process a snap.
+Are you unsure where to start?
+Our suite of restaurant software applications can make the analysis process easy.

-If you are the owner of an understaffed restaurant, have you considered changing your format entirely?
-Brick and mortar restaurants aren’t going anywhere, but food trucks and food carts have been growing in popularity.
+If you own an understaffed restaurant, have you considered changing your format entirely?
+Brick-and-mortar restaurants aren’t going anywhere, but food trucks and food carts have been growing in popularity.

-If you have a menu that lends itself to such a format, consider turning your restaurant into a food truck.
-Among the benefits of doing so is that you can go to your clients.
+One benefit of doing so is that you can go to your clients.
 You’ll also save on the expenses of owning or renting a building and you can run a food truck on a much smaller staff.
-This isn’t for everybody of course, but the events of the last two years have demanded a lot of experimentation and innovation from restaurateurs.
+This isn’t for everybody, of course, but the events of the last two years have demanded a lot of experimentation and innovation from restaurateurs.
 If you’ve ever thought about shaking things up, there’s never been a better time to try.

 We can help

 Whether you have a fancy sit-down restaurant, a fast food franchise, a food truck, or a humble food cart selling pastries and coffee on a train station platform, we have the restaurant management tools to help you manage your operation.
-Get in touch with a member of our team and they can help you figure out which of the software solutions we offer are right for you!
+Get in touch with a member of our team, and they can help you figure out which software solutions we offer are right for you!